 The French Undergraduate Program offers courses at the beginning levels through upper division language, literature, and culture courses leading to a Major in French.
 A Minor in French is also available.
 The B.A. in French can be an academic or a teaching degree.
 Requirements for the academic and teaching major and minor can be found in the current University of Montana Catalog online.
 Please see the Course Listings page in the Catalog for a complete list of classes offered.

-It is important to adhere to the following sequence in the upper division courses: 301 before 408, 302 before any 400 level culture courses, 311 and 312 before any 400 level literature course.
+It is important to adhere to the following sequence in the upper division courses: 301 before 421, 350 before any 400 level culture courses, and one of the following courses: 310, 311, 312, and 313 before any 400 level literature course.
 Consultation with an advisor in the French section will help keep you on track.

 Teacher Certification: An Option